 Director Guillermo del Toro wrote lengthy backstories for each of the major characters, some of them reportedly running over forty pages long.
 After casting the roles, he offered them to the actors and said they could choose to utilize or ignore the backstories for their own character.
 The actors responded differently, with Richard Jenkins saying he ignored the backstory, stating, "The only thing that matters is what happens on screen," while Michael Stuhlbarg said he read the backstory voraciously and found it helpful in his performance.

-The creature design is heavily inspired by the film The Creature from the Black Lagoon (1954).
-Michael Shannon's character even says they picked it up in a river in South America, which is the setting of The Creature from the film.
+The creature design is heavily inspired by the film Creature from the Black Lagoon (1954).
+Michael Shannon's character even says they picked it up in the Amazon river in South America, which is the setting of The Creature from the film.